rozek/webapp-tinkerer/README.md

 Compared to HyperCard, WAT lacks

-* the built-in drawing tool and
+* the built-in bitmap drawing tool and
 * the novice-friendly scripting language (WAT uses JavaScript instead)

 On the other side, WAT offers